 The Eucharistic Preface to begin the Eucharistic Prayer expresses the great richness of the liturgical seasons - Advent, Christmas, Epiphany, Lent, and so on.
 They are theological lyrics, sometimes of great beauty.
-In the Sanctus we join with saints and angels and all of creation in a song of praise and thanksgiving to God.
+In the water made wine the new creation was revealed at the wedding feast.
+Poverty was turned to riches, sorrow into joy.